PatelVatsalB21/EmailSender/README.md

 ![](EmailSenderImage.jpeg)

-EmailSender app is meant to send email directly without disturbing user to choose app to send email.
-Also alarm manager can be used to schedule mail so it can be sent from background service without interrupting user.
+EmailSender app is meant to send email directly without disturbing user by creating IntentChooser to choose app to send email.
+Also Alarm Manager can be used to schedule mail so it can be sent from background service without interrupting user.
 Libraries used in thses app can be downloaded from https://code.google.com/archive/p/javamail-android/downloads and should be pasted in libs/app of project.

 After that edit build.gradle(app) file and add following line: